nodeup/transcriptions/53-a-very-meta-show.md

 1:15:13 - **Nizar Khalife**: I'm not sure if I want to be the --- in this case.

-1:15:22 - Did you just sign up to become a personal assistant?
+1:15:22 - **Name**: Did you just sign up to become a personal assistant?

-1:15:26 - That sounds horrible, doesn't it?
+1:15:26 - **Daniel Shaw**: That sounds horrible, doesn't it?

-1:15:29 - We can definitely crowdsource a lot of this stuff and help them individually, wherever we can, for sure.
+1:15:29 - **Name**: We can definitely crowdsource a lot of this stuff and help them individually, wherever we can, for sure.

 1:15:35 - **Nizar Khalife**: And not just on the show.
 There are a lot of community leaders that are just overwhelmed with things to do.
 And maybe a package that everybody uses, suddenly there's no time to maintain it.
 In those cases, the community's there and a lot of people listen to this.
 Whether or not they say so, there's a lot of people exposed to NodeUp and they follow everybody on Twitter, so they're responsive to cries for help.